 GGU are able to secure positions.
 On campus job openings are posted on GGU Careers.

 International students do not require authorization from USCIS to work on campus.

-Once a job offer has been received, IAA Services will help students obtain a Social
+Once a job offer has been received, IAA Services will help students with the documents

 Beginning September 1, 2004, a new United States Department of Homeland Security (DHS)